German Empire: Industrial power

 Germany overtook British steel production in 1893 and pig iron production in 1903.
 The German steel and pig iron production continued its rapid expansion: Between 1911 and 1913, the German steel and pig iron output reached one quarter of total global production.

 German factories were larger and more modern than their British and French counterparts.
 By 1913, the German electricity production was higher than the combined electricity production of Britain, France, Italy and Sweden.

 By 1900, the German chemical industry dominated the world market for synthetic dyes.
 The three major firms BASF, Bayer and Hoechst produced several hundred different dyes, along with the five smaller firms.
-Imperial Germany built up the world's largest chemical industry, the production of German chemical industry was 60% higher than that of the United States.
+Imperial Germany built up the world's largest chemical industry.
+The production of the German chemical industry was 60% higher than that of the United States.
 In 1913, these eight firms produced almost 90% of the world supply of dyestuffs and sold about 80% of their production abroad.
 The three major firms had also integrated upstream into the production of essential raw materials, and they began to expand into other areas of chemistry such as pharmaceuticals, photographic film, agricultural chemicals and electrochemicals.
-Top-level decision-making was in the hands of professional salaried managers; leading Chandler to call the German dye companies "the world's first truly managerial industrial enterprises".
+Increasing Professional–managerial class (PMC) bureaucratization led Chandler to call the German dye companies "the world's first truly managerial industrial enterprises".
 There were many spinoffs from research—such as the pharmaceutical industry, which emerged from chemical research.

 By the start of World War I (1914–1918), German industry switched to war production.
 The heaviest demands were for coal and steel for artillery and shell production, and for chemicals for the synthesis of materials that were subject to import restrictions and for chemical weapons and war supplies.

-Railways
+Rail

-Lacking a technological base at first, the Germans imported their engineering and hardware from Britain but quickly learned the skills needed to operate and expand the railways.
-In many cities, the new railway shops were the centers of technological awareness and training, so that by 1850, Germany was self-sufficient in meeting the demands of railroad construction, and the railways were a major impetus for the growth of the new steel industry.
-German unification in 1870 stimulated consolidation, nationalisation into state-owned companies, and further rapid growth.
-Unlike the situation in France, the goal was support of industrialisation, and so heavy lines crisscrossed the Ruhr and other industrial districts and provided good connections to the major ports of Hamburg and Bremen.
+Lacking a technological base at first, the Germans imported their engineering and hardware from Britain but quickly learned the skills needed to operate and expand their rail system.
+In many cities, the new rail shops were the centers of technological awareness and training, so that by 1850, Germany was self-sufficient in meeting the demands of railroad construction; rail became a major impetus for the growth of the new steel industry.
+German unification in 1870 stimulated consolidation, nationalization into state-owned companies, and further rapid growth.
+Unlike the situation in France, the goal was support of industrialization, and so heavy lines crisscrossed the Ruhr and other industrial districts and provided good connections to the major ports of Hamburg and Bremen.
 By 1880, Germany had 9,400 locomotives, pulling 43,000 passengers and 30,000 tons of freight per year per locomotive, and its rail network forged ahead of France.
 The total length of German railroad tracks expanded from 21,000 km in 1871 to 63,000 km by 1913, establishing the second largest rail network in the world after the United States.
 The German rail network was followed by Austria-Hungary (43,280 km), France (40,770 km), the United Kingdom (32,623 km), Italy (18,873 km) and Spain (15,088 km).